Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

 #### Arrays in user properties

-Arrays can be used as user properties.
-You can directly set arrays or use `append` (see section below this one) to generate an array.
+You can use arrays as user properties.
+You can directly set arrays or use `append` to generate an array.

 === "Java"